scandum/quadsort/README.md

 Run detection, as the name implies, comes with a detection cost.
 Thanks to the laws of probability a quad swap can cheat however.
 The chance of 4 random numbers having the order **4 3 2 1** is 1 in 24.
-So when sorting random blocks of 4 elements, by expanding the sorting network, a quad swap only has to check if it's dealing with a reverse-order run when it encounters a reverse order sequence (like **4 3 2 1**), which for random data occurs in 4.16% of cases.
+So when sorting random data we'll only make a wasteful run check in 4.16% of cases.

 What about run detection for in-order data?
 While we're turning **n log n** moves into **n** moves with reverse order run detection, we'd be turning **0** moves into **0** moves with forward run detection.
-There would still be the advantage of only having to check in-order runs in 4.16% of cases.
-However, the benefit of turning **n log n** moves into **0** moves is so massive that we want to check for in-order runs in 100% of cases.

-But doing in-order run checks in the quad swap routine is not efficient because that would mean we need to start remembering run lengths and perform other kinds of algorithmic gymnastics.
-Instead we keep it simple and check in-order runs at a later stage.
+So there's no point in doing so.

 The next optimization is to write the quad swap in such a way that we can perform a simple check to see if the entire array was in reverse order,